R. Sreelekha: Career

-She took charge as the DGP heading the Kerala Fire And Rescue Services on 1 June 2020, becoming the first 'Woman DGP' of independent charge in Kerala.
+She took charge as the Director General heading the Kerala Fire And Rescue Services on 1 June 2020, becoming the first 'Woman DGP' of independent charge in Kerala.

 She retired on 31 December 2020, as the Director General of the Kerala Fire And Rescue Services, after completing 33 years and 5 months in the service.

+After her retirement, Sreelekha became a candidate for the Bharatiya Janata Party for the 2025 Thiruvananthapuram Corporation elections.